klattphysio/klattphysio.github.io/index.md

 ---
 # Winnipeg Physiotherapist

-Stephen Klatt is a physiotherapist that can help yout to not just manage, but, overcome both acute and chronic pain.
+Stephen Klatt is a physiotherapist that can help you to not only manage, but, overcome both acute and chronic pain.
 His primary goal is to help you get moving again.
-His office is located within the [Centre for Natural Pain Solutions](https://www.klattphysio.ca/contact) which can be found in the heart of Downtown Winnipeg.
+His office is located within the [Centre for Natural Pain Solutions](https://www.klattphysio.ca/contact) which can be found in the heart of Downtown Winnipeg on the corner of Broadway and Balmoral.

 ![Stephen Klatt, MPT](https://raw.githubusercontent.com/klattphysio/klattphysio.github.io/master/_pictures/StephenPortrait.png "Stephen Klatt, MPT")